Caseypoole/the-lost-soth/README.md

 Go to the Submit Page to upload an image and enter your display info.
 After review, your boxset may appear in the public Gallery.
 Please allow a few days for review and curation.

 🚧 Future Improvements

-Submission confirmation feedback
+*Submission confirmation feedback

-Optional metadata tags for location/display type
+*Optional metadata tags

-Filtering by crystal color or boxset number

-Pagination for better performance on mobile
+*Pagination for better performance on mobile

 ⚠️ Disclaimer
 This project is fan-made and not affiliated with Disney, Lucasfilm, or Star Wars.
 All trademarks and properties belong to their respective owners.